nicola/nicola.github.io/_posts/2017-04-01-research-coin.md

 > *Can we fund research at MIT by launching an MITCoin?*

-While I have an intuition on what that would look like, I have no clear idea - yet! - and I would like to start a conversation so that we can get crazy!
+While I am still trying to answer that question, I have no clear idea about what values an MITCoin could actually bring.
+Is there a more generic *Research Coin* that can be used to reward great research?

-In the rest of this post, I am describing a more generic idea from *MITCoin* whose aim is to trying to reward great research.
+In the rest of this post, I am describing a sort of proposal for *Research Coin*.

-The plan here is to propose a lot of bad ideas, which I don't necessarely endorse, from which hopefully one will be great, or will inspire one of you to contact me! :)
+My plan here is to update this blogpost and propose a lot of bad ideas, which I don't necessarly endorse.
+Hopefully a great idea will come out of this, if you are interested in the problem or you are running a research lab and want to be part of this conversation, please get in touch with me! :)

-# Attempt 1: Research Coin
+## Attempt 1: Research Coin

-## Motivation
+### Motivation
 - Reward academics for their good research
 - Finding new funding strategy beyond grants!
 - Incentivize peer-review

-## Assumptions
+### Assumptions
 - Assumption 1: A research paper is good if it gets in a peer reviewed journal
 - Assumption 2: Peer review is wise and unbiased

-## Idea
+### Idea
 - Oracles: there is a set of well known conferences that is chosen and they are trusted to reveal the published papers (we can just rely on HTTPS)
 - Minting Tokens: If a paper is published in one of these conferences, the paper receives a reward (that can is shared between the authors) (can still be automated)
 - Tokens: tokens can be exchanged and sold by the academics

-## What to do with these tokens? (crazy ideas starting here)
+### What to do with these tokens? (crazy ideas starting here)

 1. Reputation score
 Organizations that support research could have a reputation score based on how much they have donated to academics (????).